ACuteWoof/ACuteWoof/README.md

 ### Hi there 👋

-Some Stuff About Me As A Programmer:
+Some Stuff About Me As a Programmer:

 - 🔭 I’m currently working on ruff-woof, a discord bot
 - 🌱 I’m currently learning python and java